-The Pitt Day of Giving (PDoG) was launched in 2015 as an annual, community-focused, engagement effort around Pitt's Founder's Day.
-PDoG is a 24-hour online fundraising event when alumni, students, faculty, staff, family, and friends come together globally to make gifts to the area of the University that means the most to them.
+The Pitt Day of Giving (PDoG) was launched in 2015 as an annual, community focused, engagement effort around Pitt's Founder's Day.
+PDoG is a 24-hour online fundraising event when alumni, students, faculty, staff, family, and friends come together globally to make gifts to the area of the university that means the most to them.
 Although it is a fundraising day, the results are focused on participation, not dollar totals.
 It is a day when the Pitt community is encouraged to give back in various ways.
-Each year PDoG has engaged thousands of donors across the Pitt community who choose to support a variety of areas including scholarships, research, experiential learning and everything that makes Pitt extraordinary.
+Each year PDoG has engaged thousands of donors across the Pitt Community who choose to support a variety of areas including scholarships, research, experiential learning and everything that makes Pitt extraordinary.
 PDoG has helped to create an awareness and understanding of philanthropic impact within the student body and increase opportunities for units, student organizations, and special projects to receive additional funding and exposure.
-Each year of PDoG has offered school/ college/campus-based challenges where internal Pitt community initiatives could vie for prize funding.
+Each year of PDoG has offered school/college/campus-based challenges where internal Pitt community initiatives could vie for prize funding. [[Standard 4.4, 4.6]]

 The University continues to increase alumni engagement and giving of both time and money.
 Alumni volunteer engagement has increased by nearly 80% in the past five years.
-Recent alumni are stepping up their contributions, with alumni who earned their first Pitt degree between 2010 and 2019 comprising almost 25% of all alumni who are Pitt Day of Giving donors.
+Recent alumni are stepping up their contributions, with alumni who earned their first Pitt degree between 2010 and 2019 comprising almost 25% of all alumni Pitt Day of Giving donors. {Plan for Pitt Progress Report 2016-2020; page 80} [[Standard 6.4]]

-For athletics, in AY 2019-2020 the Panthers to Pros mentorship program grew to more than 200 members, creating meaningful relationships between student athletes and Forever Panthers - who are alumni and friends of Pitt.
-Pitt athletics hosted 18 Forever Panther reunions under the Varsity Letter Club.
+For athletics, in AY 2019-2020 the Panthers to Pros mentorship program grew to more than 200 members, creating meaningful relationships between student athletes and Forever Panthers, alumni and friends of Pitt.
+Pitt athletics hosted 18 Forever Panther reunions under the Varsity Letter Club. [[Standard 6.4]] {Plan for Pitt Progress Report 2016-2020; page 80}